libbyshoop/database-book/_sources/11SetOps/02UnionIntersectMinusAdvanced.rst

 Use the above code area to try these queries:

-  Find each creatureId and skillCode of Creature who has achieved OR aspired to achieve that Skill.
+  Find each creatureId and skillCode of Creature who has achieved OR aspired to achieve that Skill

-  Find each creatureId and skillCode of Creature who has achieved BUT NOT aspired to achieve that Skill.
+  Find each creatureId and skillCode of Creature who has achieved BUT NOT aspired to achieve that Skill

-  Find each creatureId and skillCode of Creature who has aspired to achieve BUT NOT achieved that Skill.
+  Find each creatureId and skillCode of Creature who has aspired to achieve BUT NOT achieved that Skill

+  Find each skillCode of skill that is neither achieved nor aspired to

+  Find each skillCode of skill that is is not both achieved and aspired to

+  Find each unachieved skill by frog creatures

+  Find each creature who has achieved more than one skill

+  Find each creature whose average skill level is greater than 1

+  Find each creature whose minimum skill level achieved is >=2

+  Find creatureId of each creature who has achieved floating and gargling

+  Find creatureId of each creature who has achieved floating but not gargling